DOI-ONRR/blog-nrrd/src/pages/Publishing-Federal-Sales-Data/index.md

 ---
-title: "Publishing federal sales data: how we used design studios and user testing to develop a more user-centered dataset"
+title: "Publishing federal sales data: how we used design studios and user testing to develop a user-centered dataset"
 authors:
 - Erin Elzi
 - Alexandra McNally